Earnout VS. A Seller Note: Which One Is Best For You | Sell My Biz

 Next, consider what goals you are trying to achieve and what financial rewards you want to receive.
 Good luck!

-As a business owner looking to exit business ownership in California, one of the most important decisions that must be made is what type of sale to pursue.
+As a business owner looking to exit business ownership in California, one of the most critical decisions to make is what type of sale to pursue.

-An option that has become popular is an earnout.
+An option that has gained popularity is the earn-out.
 This entails agreeing on performance goals beforehand and subsequently paying the seller based on how well they achieved those goals.

 Additionally, with a seller’s note, the buyer receives interest and principal payments on what they owe.

-While both options have their merits, it’s important to weigh all your options before making a final decision.
+While both options have their merits, it’s crucial to weigh all your options before making a final decision.

 If you have read till here, you deserve a free 30-minute consultation.
 Your choice!

-Here are three key components to consider when deciding on your options:
+Three key components to consider when deciding on your options.

 One: Risk tolerance

-When considering what risk tolerance you are willing to accept, it’s important to think through what could happen if the buyer does not perform as expected.
+When considering your risk tolerance, it’s essential to think through what could happen if the buyer does not perform as expected.

-If the buyer falls short of the pre-determined goals, then the seller may not receive the earnout and be unable to recoup what they sold for.
+If the buyer falls short of the predetermined goals, then the seller may not receive the earn-out.

 When thinking about which option to choose, it is essential to take into account the predicted cash flow.
 If choosing a seller’s note, the seller will receive periodic interest and principal payments from the buyer.